-The work prescribed in the service plan must only be carried out in an authorized KTM workshop and confirmed in the service record; otherwise all warranty claims will be disregarded.
-No warranty claim can be met for damage resulting from manipulation and/or other changes to the vehicle.
+The work prescribed in the service schedule must be carried out by an authorized KTM workshop only and confirmed in the customer's service record and in the KTM dealer.net; otherwise, all warranty claims will be void.
+No warranty claims can be considered for damage resulting from manipulations and/or alterations to the vehicle.